 - to keep records required by law

 - to carry out conflict checks

 - to demonstrate how we treated you

 Who you can complain to

-If you are unhappy about how we are using your information or how we have responded to your request , then initially you should contact the Data Protection Officer , Berry and Lamberts LLP, 11 Church Road , Tunbridge Wells, Kent, TN1 1JA
+If you are unhappy about how we are using your information or how we have responded to your request , then initially you should contact the Data Protection Officer , Berry and Lamberts Solicitors, 11 Church Road , Tunbridge Wells, Kent, TN1 1JA.

 If your complaint remains unresolved , then you can contact the Information Commissioner’s Office.
 Details are available at www.ico.gov.uk.